artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 ..
 IMPORTANT::

-   Only use the accession number as the basis for the PID if you can guarantee that no other AIP will use the same accession number.
+   If you are generating PIDs for the AIP as a whole, only use the accession number as the basis for the PID if you can guarantee that no other AIP will use the same accession number.
 If you will be creating multiple AIPs with the same accession number, set the AIP PID source to UUID.

+   Note that files and directories will always use the UUID of the file or directory as the basis for the PID.

 .. _transcribe-contents: